OperationSpark/first-website/README.md

 </html>
 ````

+If you're not familiar with the basic tags needed for the structure of an HTML page, you'll want to memorize them.

 At least for now, every HTML page contains the DOCTYPE, html, head and body tags.
 The `<!DOCTYPE HTML>` tag tells the browser you want to render the document using the most recent version of HTML.
 The opening and closing tags of `<html></html>` wrap our html page, but are in fact somewhat redundant.

 The next two tag sets make up the two sections of any well formed HTML page: The `<head></head>` tag represents metadata for a webpage, that is, information about the web page used by the browser, providing extra information about the webpage, but is not content.
 This is similar to the information on the outside of a postal envelope - the to and from address, the stamp, the processing stamp from the post office - information important to the delivery of the letter, but _nothing_ to do with the _content_ of the letter.